raspberrypilearning/make-crumble-robot-head/en/step_6.md

 ![Servo A to 10°](images/servoAngles_servoTo10Degrees.png)

-Run you code and see what the change is.
+Run you code and note the change.

 --- /task ---

 ![Servo at 10°](images/servoAngles_servoAt10Degrees.png)

-In this case, I have found the angle for the closed mouth already but importantly, I have found out that adding to the `servo angle`{:class="crumbleinputoutput"} closes the mouth and so, subtracting from the `servo angle`{:class="crumbleinputoutput"} will open the mouth.
+In this case, I have already found the angle for the closed mouth.
+However I have also discovered that adding to the `servo angle`{:class="crumbleinputoutput"} closes the mouth and so, subtracting from the `servo angle`{:class="crumbleinputoutput"} will open the mouth.

 --- task ---